University of Missouri–St. Louis: Student Government Association

 The UMSL Student Government Association (SGA) is a student run government set up to provide a voice for students when dealing with administration of the University of Missouri–St. Louis (UMSL).
-SGA has three parts, the Executive Branch, the Assembly, and the Student Court, and also is governed by a student wide approved constitution.
+SGA has three parts, the Executive Branch, the Assembly, and the Student Court, and also is governed by a student-wide approved constitution.
 SGA was started in 1963 when the university was founded and has gone through many constitutional changes, the most recent in 2004.
 SGA includes members from every student organization and students from every college on campus.
 This government incorporates both undergraduate and graduate in its student body.
 SGA has been instrumental in changes for students around the campus.
-It is responsible for approving student fees before they go to the board of curators of the University of Missouri System and divides out the campus Activity's Fees to fund student organizations' budgets.
+It is responsible for approving student fees before they go to the board of curators of the University of Missouri System, and divides out the campus activities fees to fund student organizations' budgets.

 Greek life

-There are six social fraternities and sororities on campus.
-The Fraternities are Sigma Tau Gamma, Sigma Pi, and Alpha Sigma Phi.
-Sororities include: Alpha Xi Delta, Delta Zeta, Zeta Tau Alpha.
-The co-education service Fraternity is Alpha Phi Omega.
+There are several social fraternities and sororities on campus.

-There are also historically Black Greek letter organizations (BGLO) that function at the University of Missouri St. Louis campus.
-Majority of the BGLO chapters function as citywide chapters including Alpha Phi Alpha, Alpha Kappa Alpha, Kappa Alpha Psi, Omega Psi Phi, Delta Sigma Theta, Phi Beta Sigma, and Zeta Phi Beta, while Sigma Gamma Rho has a charter specifically at the University of Missouri St. Louis.